Skip to content

 Ideal living space for expert flyers such as swifts

 Swifts, a species of migratory birds feeding on insects in flight, greatly appreciate the nesting pan.
-In regions inhabited by humans, they prefer to build their nests under roof tiles.
-Wienerberger’s bird nest roof tiles facilitate the aerial acrobats’ search for a home.
+In regions inhabited by humans, they prefer to build their nests under roof tiles. wienerberger’s bird nest roof tiles facilitate the aerial acrobats’ search for a home.
 With their cylindrical vault and the cleverly designed opening, the tiles protect the birds from rain and snow.
 The hole is about 6.5 cm wide and 3 cm high.
 These dimensions are important, as the size of the nest hole determines which bird species settles in the nesting pan.

 Swifts breed in colonies.
 Nesting pans are therefore best placed in groups halfway up the roof.
 The gradient of the roof should be 45 degrees or more.
 Given that too much heat is dangerous for the young birds, east- or north-facing roofs are best suited for nesting pans.
 Under a sunny roof, summer temperatures may rise to over 50 degree Celsius.